Zuehlke/machines-code-people/articles/aprg.md

 # {{page.title}}

-Architectural Programming (APRG) is a programming discipline for architectural elements and structures like servers, databases, load balancers or network components.
-The approach requires APIs for architectural elements or infrastructure to create and evolve an architecture model using code.
+Architectural Programming (APRG) is a programming discipline for architectural elements and structures like services, data sinks and sources, communication channels.
+With this scope it abstracts from infrastructure and marks a distinction to infrastructure as code.
+The approach requires APIs for architectural elements to create and evolve an architecture model using code.
 For instance Azure, Google or AWS all provide such APIs with services ranging from IaaS, CaaS to PaaS.

 With the first implementation of the APRG approach we extended Structurizr, an executable Architectural Description Language (ADL), with an explicit and coded relation to the cloud infrastructure that is actually needed to implement and execute the system.
 This bridges a gap that nowadays still exist in most software development projects, a gap between models and code.

-The coded model is the very basis for an envisioned overall development workflow that allows for validating architectural decisions by executable quality attribute scenarios similar to validating acceptance criteria by automated functional tests.
+The coded model is the very basis for an envisioned overall development workflow that allows the validation of architectural decisions by executable quality attribute scenarios similar to the validation of acceptance criteria by automated functional tests.

 ## Architecture Models in the Product Lifecycle
-Architecture modelling takes user and business requirements into account to provide guiding structure and decisions for implementation and operation of a system ultimately delivered as a product to the customer.
+Architecture modeling takes user and business requirements into account to provide a guiding structure and decisions for implementation and operation of a system, ultimately delivered as a product to the customer.

 Such a model comprises at least